 One of the biggest problems when making cranberry sauce is that it can be too bitter.
 (Rarely does anyone complain that it’s too sweet!)
-Here are a few ways to fix bitter cranberry sauce and rescue your holiday dinner.
+Here are a few ways to fix bitter cranberry sauce without having to reheat it and rescue your holiday dinner.

 Don’t Do This!